 The house has 5 bedrooms, 5 baths, and 4,465 square feet.

-The bathroom in the movie had a freestanding tub instead:
+The bathroom in the movie had a freestanding tub:

-You can see the plans for the second floor in the listing.
+You can see the floor plans for the house in the listing.

 Enchanting, historic, gracious and transcendent describes the 4 acres of manicured property on which sits an elegant, and lovingly maintained, 4,210 square foot Farmhouse Colonial with 5 bedrooms and 5 fireplaces, overlooking a pond for blue herons and other stunning bird life, an in-ground pool, and a heated, recreation house with full bath.